Tecovirimat: Legal status

 In December 2021, Health Canada approved oral tecovirimat for the treatment of smallpox in people weighing at least 13 kg.

-As of August 2022, Tpoxx is available in the US only through the Strategic National Stockpile as a Centers for Disease Control and Prevention investigational new drug.
-Intravenous Tpoxx has no lower weight cap and can be used in infants under the investigational new drug protocol.
+As of August 2022, Tpoxx was available in the US only through the Strategic National Stockpile as a Centers for Disease Control and Prevention investigational new drug.
+As of 2022, intravenous Tpoxx had no lower weight cap and can be used in infants under the investigational new drug protocol.

+As of 2024, tecovirimat use in the US outside of a clinical trial should adhere to the CDC Investigational New Drug protocol in order to prevent mutations and to include surveillance to prevent spread of resistant virus.